About Springfield Roller Derby

-We added our B-team, the Springfield Roller Girls Battle Broads, during our second season in 2009, to give girls play time and experience before moving up to our A-team, the Springfield Roller Girls All-Stars.
-After apprenticing for a few years with the WFTDA, we became a full member is 2011, and were then able to test our skills against Roller Derby leagues from all over the world.
+We added our B-team, the Springfield Roller Girls Battle Broads, during our second season in 2009, to give skaters playtime and experience before moving up to our A-team, the Springfield Roller Girls All-Stars.
+After apprenticing for a few years with the WFTDA, we became a full member is 2011 and were then able to test our skills against Roller Derby leagues from all over the world.

 It was with a heavy heart that we bade farewell to our home venue in 2013.
 Skateport was being torn down and we were forced to look for a new place to skate.
 We eventually found Remington’s, who was gracious to house us for our 2014 and 2015 seasons.
-For 2016, were fortunate enough to call the Springfield Expo Center our practice home, and were honored to play our home bouts at the Shrine Mosque.
+In 2016, we were fortunate enough to call the Springfield Expo Center our practice home and were honored to play our home games at the Shrine Mosque.
 In 2018, we moved full time to the Shrine Mosque for practice and home games.